ml4wifi-devs/ftmrate/experiments/README.md

 ### Channel model calibration

 Next, to calibrate the channel model, run the `rssi.sh` script multiple times at different distances and save the results in a file.
-The script should run on the access point.
-While the script is running, the station should send frames to the AP so the AP can measure the RSSI (for example by running `send_frames_sta.py` script from the `experiments/calibration/success_probability` directory).
+The script should run on the station.
+While the script is running, the AP should send beacon frames to the STA so the STA can measure the RSSI.

 ```bash
 cd $PATH_TO_FTMRATE_ROOT/experiments/calibration/channel